anishaf92/SchoolCool/README.md

 - Can add subjects to any grade if required

-- Has the authority to assign teacher for particular grade and subject , based on teacher's qualification
+- Has the authority to assign teacher for particular grade and subject , based on teacher's subjects entered while registering.

+- For academic purpose Admin userName: admin1 Passoword: schoolcool

 [Working Demo](https://654c5984b5dcf726a4942752--gentle-snickerdoodle-a87926.netlify.app/)